PATINA trial studies targeted therapy for breast cancer

-Patients with hormone-receptor-positive, HER2-positive metastatic breast cancer may qualify for a newly opened clinical trial at Providence Cancer Center.
+Patients with hormone-receptor-positive, HER2-positive metastatic breast cancer may qualify for a newly opened clinical trial at Providence Cancer Institute.
 The PATINA trial expects to demonstrate that adding the targeted therapy palbociclib to standard therapies (anti-HER2 therapy plus endocrine therapy) will delay therapeutic resistance and prolong survival over standard therapies alone.
 Half of the patients in the study will receive palbociclib, and all participants will receive the first-line standard therapies.

 View the study here.

 For more information about the study, visit patina-trial.com or clinicaltrials.gov.

 The PATINA trial is one of 29 ongoing research studies investigating a broad spectrum of breast cancer therapies and interventions at Providence Cancer Institute.
 We offer studies aimed at improving cure rates, quality of life and survival for both early-stage and metastatic breast cancer patients.
 These studies range from small phase I clinical trials to larger international studies, including offerings from the National Cancer Institute, our own NCI Community Oncology Research Program (the Pacific Cancer Research Consortium), and pharmaceutical industry partners.
 Our own investigator-initiated research studies, available exclusively at Providence Cancer Institute, focus on novel approaches that harness the immune system to treat cancer.